renpenguin/renpenguin/README.md

 ### hi!
 I like making things occasionally.
-I'm currently making [Spaceshipment](https://renpenguin.itch.io/spaceshipment), an orbit-physics-based game for the [Playdate handheld console](https://play.date/)
+I recently finished [Spaceshipment](https://renpenguin.itch.io/spaceshipment), an orbit-physics-based game for the [Playdate handheld console](https://play.date/)

 You can find a comprehensive list of my projects [here](https://redpengu.in/)